Businesses that don't become "adaptive enterprises" may be doomed to failure in a Darwinian business world, Hewlett-Packard

 Building an adaptive enterprise requires four steps, Fiorina said.
 First, companies must simplify their processes.
 Complex organizations lack adaptability, she warned, and their inflexibility drives higher costs.

 Second, organizations must standardize, she said.
 Standardized processes "drive increased flexibility and drive down costs."
 Next, organizations must become more modular.
-Fiorina claimed that most customers get only 30% utility from technology investments they have already
+Fiorina claimed that most customers get only 30% utility from technology investments they have already made, and she argued that, with modularization, they will get 80% utility.

 Finally, Fiorina said, organizations must integrate internal functions, ensuring that all their processes work together.
 Integration is only possible if the first three steps toward becoming an adaptive enterprise have been completed, she said.